 What is the mind?
 What does consciousness really mean?
 Is it worth even asking this question if we can't find an answer?
 How do we know when an entity is conscious even ourselves)?
 Are computers conscious and can they be in future?

-8 Brain damage and language
+8 Brain and behaviour

 9 Abnormal Psychology